 In most parts of the country, USACE hydropower plants can only meet a portion of an area's power needs.
 USACE strives to use this limited amount of energy in a way that will keep the overall cost of electricity to consumers as low as possible.
 This is often done by generating as much energy as possible during peak demand hours of the day.
 This saves consumers from having to rely on power produced at high cost oil- and gas-fired "peaking" plants.

 In years of ample runoff, hydropower plants produce extra energy.
 This is used to displace more expensive generation at fossil-fuel powerplants, which further helps to reduce consumers’ electricity bills.
 Revenue from power sales is also repaid to the U.S. Treasury.
-In 2010, repayments were estimated at $800 million.
+From 2010 to 2016, average repayments were estimated at $1.23 billion per year.

 USACE hydropower pays its own way.
 The full cost of building and operating these plants must be repaid, with interest, in fifty years.
 This includes a share of the dam, reservoir, spillway, and fish ladders costs.